mhorn11/motion3d/README.md

 ## Documentation

-Fore more information about the transformation types, definitions, and the usage in C++ and Python, see the documentation.
+Fore more information about the transformation types, definitions, and the usage in C++ and Python, see the documentation at [motion3d.readthedocs.io](https://motion3d.readthedocs.io).

-The `doc` directory provides a detailed readme on how to create the documentation directly from the repository.
+Furthermore, the `doc` directory provides a detailed readme on how to create the documentation directly from the repository.